 2. Optimize Chargeback Management

-Chargebacks are another exceptionally important metric in the VAMP ratio calculation, and they are extremely costly for high-risk businesses.
+Chargebacks are exceptionally important in the VAMP ratio calculation.
 Take the following steps to reduce chargeback rates:

 - Establish rapid dispute response protocols